macports/mpbot-github/README.md

 The PR bot processes GitHub webhook events and can be built with `go get github.com/macports/mpbot-github/pr/prbot`.

-The CI bot tests PRs on Travis CI and can be built with `go get github.com/macports/mpbot-github/ci/runner`, it assumes that MacPorts is already installed and no cleanup is needed.
+The CI bot tests PRs on Travis CI and can be built with `go get github.com/macports/mpbot-github/ci/runner`.

 ## PR bot